stewartcalder/Promptengineer/replit.md

 # Overview

-This is a full-stack prompt engineering application that allows users to build, test, and manage AI prompts with the Anthropic Claude API.
-The application provides a visual interface for constructing prompts, configuring API parameters, executing prompts, and viewing results with cost tracking and token usage metrics.
+This is a full-stack prompt engineering application suite with two main components:

+1. **Prompt Builder**: Allows users to build, test, and manage AI prompts with the Anthropic Claude API.
+Provides a visual interface for constructing prompts, configuring API parameters, executing prompts, and viewing results with cost tracking and token usage metrics.

+2. **File Processing Workspace**: Independent file-to-JSON conversion system that enables users to upload various file types (PDF, DOCX, TXT, MD, CSV, JSON, XML), configure conversion options, and generate optimized JSON output for use in prompts.
+Includes token estimation and cost analysis.

-The system is designed as a prompt playground and management tool, enabling users to experiment with different prompt configurations, save templates for reuse, and maintain a history of executions with detailed analytics.
+The system is designed as an integrated prompt engineering suite, enabling users to convert documents into AI-ready formats and seamlessly build prompts with intelligent content processing.

 # User Preferences